goodlancer-org/valera/docs/odroid_wifi_connect.rst

 Before we start
 ~~~~~~~~~~~~~~~~~

--You will need the following:
+You will need the following:

--odroid
+* single board computer Odroid
--keyborad
+* USB keyboard
--hdmi cable
+* HDMI cable
--any screen
+* display or TV with HDMI input
--odroid power cable
+* Odroid power cable

-Then you need to assmeble this premitive electric sheme:
+Then you need to assmeble this primitive electric sheme:
-Connect a keyboard to you odrdoid, connect your odroid to a screen through hdmi cable and plug the odroid to a socket using a power cable
+Connect a keyboard to you Odroid, connect your Odroid to the display with hdmi cable and plug the odroid to a socket using a power cable

 .. image:: images/Odroid_wifi_connect/Scheme.jpg